 Tinting strength is how much or how little paint is needed, to alter the colour of white paint.

-For this Summer Landscape study I want to show you how to mix naturalistic green using 2 or more colours first – and then as we become more practiced, we are going to live life on the edge when I introduce a high tinting pre-mixed green to your palette to speed up your painting process.
+For this Summer Landscape study, I want to show you how to mix naturalistic green using 2 or more colours first – and then as we become more practised, we are going to live life on the edge when I introduce a high tinting pre-mixed green to your palette to speed up your painting process.

 Using a pre-mixed green